ossd-s24/add-on-activity/team_5.md

 ## Part 3

 1. What does this repo use the README.md file?
 What kind of information is included there?

+How to use the repository, how to install it, and links to go to if you encounter issues.

 2. What does this repo use the LICENSE file?
 Does it need to be in a repository?
 3. What is the purpose of the CONTRIBUTING.md file?
 4. Describe one type of contribution to this repository that does not require writing any code.